cap-js/docs/guides/databases.md

 > All parts of the view definition not relevant for the signature (like `where`, `group by`, ...) are ignored.

-One use case for this annotation is to use projections on imported APIs as replica cache tables.
+Use case for this annotation: Use projections on imported APIs as replica cache tables.